pauldavidkelly/picus-picks/docs/Phases/PHASE-1.md

   4. **Install Auth0 Packages:** In your backend project, install the Microsoft.AspNetCore.Authentication.JwtBearer NuGet package.

   5. **Configure Authentication in Startup.cs:** In the ConfigureServices method of your Startup.cs file, add the necessary code to configure JWT authentication using your Auth0 credentials.
 You'll need to validate the JWT tokens issued by Auth0.
+Ensure the credentials are stored in a secure way so they are not checked into the git repository.

   6. **Example Code (Startup.cs):**